openminted/omtd-standalone-setup/README.md

 editor_remote_user_secret: your-secret-here
 ```

-If you want to enable apache2, set this with caution (make sure you don't already have an apache2 on your massine, because it might mess it up)
+If you want to enable apache2, set this with caution (make sure you don't already have an apache2 on your machine, because it might mess it up)
 ```code=yaml,name=group_vars/all
 apache2_as_reverse_proxy: True
 ```